johnnymast/compile-the-linux-kernel/README.md

 nake menuconfig
 ```

-In the build menu go go **General setup** &rarr;  **Local version** and enter the custom name of the kernel.
+In the build menu, navigate to **General setup** → **Local version** and enter the custom suffix you want to use for your kernel.
+This value will be appended to the kernel version string, making it easier to distinguish your custom build from the stock Arch kernel.

 <img alt="20260308_14h39m35s_grim" src="https://github.com/user-attachments/assets/44695eeb-4bd0-4627-b299-5b7ff6be320d" />

-<br>Now use Exit to navigate back to the root of the menu (you will know you reached it if you see General Setup on top).
-Next navigate to **Device Drivers** &rarr; **Graphics support** to enable the **Bootup logo** option.
-You will see a page looking like this.
+<br/>After setting the local version, use **Exit** until you return to the top‑level menu (you will know you are there when you see General setup listed at the top).
+From here, navigate to **Device Drivers** → **Graphics support** to enable the **Bootup logo** option.

+<br>This section allows you to enable the classic Tux logo that appears during early boot.
+The menu should look similar to the screenshot below.

 <br><img  alt="20260308_14h52m11s_grim" src="https://github.com/user-attachments/assets/d6c03918-6cb9-49d7-998d-fad9bd217a93" />

-<br>Now still in the **Graphics support** menu gO into the **Frame buffer Devices**   &rarr; **Support for frame buffer device drivers" and make sure the followuing options are enabled.
+<br>Still within the **Graphics support** menu, go to **Frame buffer** Devices → Support for frame buffer device drivers and make sure the following options are enabled:

 - Vesa VGA graphics support
 - EFI-based Framebuffer support

+<p>These options ensure that the kernel can display the Tux logo during early boot on systems using EFI firmware.</p>
-Next exit out to the main menu and dont forget to save the config on the way out.
-Before building the kernel validate your config by running the following command.
+<p>After enabling these settings, exit back to the main menu and make sure to save your configuration before leaving menuconfig.</p>

 ```bash
 grep -E "LOGO|FB_SIMPLE|FB_EFI" .config